-- Parent Education - o Family Power Hour Learn more about our free virtual workshops for adults and children on Canvas, setting up at-home study area for your student, crafting, cooking, immigration, Zumba, etc. Visit our Parent Training webpage for the latest workshop offerings for families! - o Canvas for Parents View videos, guides, and other resources on Canvas. - o Adult Basic Education Learn more about free basic computer, GED, citizenship and other classes
+- Parent Education - o Family Power Hour Learn more about our free virtual workshops for adults and children on Canvas, Parent Portal, setting up an at-home study area for your student, crafting, cooking, immigration, Zumba, etc. Visit our Parent Workshops webpage for the latest workshop offerings for families! - o Canvas for Parents View videos, guides, and other resources on Canvas - o Adult Basic Education Learn more about free basic computer, GED, citizenship and other classes